scrunglebunky/SavingYup/README.md

 - [x] Remove the tutorial
     - There will be less clutter, so they'll learn the complicated stuff themselves
 - [x] Remove the end results
-- [ ] Remove the demo code from Play State, and remove uses of it from the Title Screen
+- [x] Remove the demo code from Play State, and remove uses of it from the Title Screen
     - It's extra bloat that isn't needed, and if it is it could be an inhereted class, not integrated
-- [ ] Simplify the Game Over.
+- [ ] Simplify the Game Over, and title screen
 - [x] Remove the changing bullets (they can change, but they're not supposed to normally)
-- [ ] Make a new campaign/world just called "arcade"
+- [x] Make a new campaign/world just called "arcade"
     - There is only one enemy
     - New enemies get added every 5 levels
     - Each new enemy class has a randomly-assigned formation pattern that does not change for the entire game
+        - [x] this pulls from a random list of **all** the start patterns
-    - World BG/FG will change every 5 levels
+- [] World BG/FG will change every 5 levels
 I will have **one week to do this** (Tue 19th to Tue 26th)

 # PART 1 -- REMOVING THE "SKINS"